baus/install-discourse/README.md

 ```

 ### Set Discourse application settings
-Now you have set the Discourse application settings.
+You must set the Discourse application settings appropriately.
 The configuration files are in a directory called "config"
 There are sample configuration files now included in the master branch, so you need to copy these files and
 modify them with your own changes.